fbrunet99/Missile/README.md

 ICBMs may "MIRV" and split into multiple missiles.
 This is dangerous it it happens at a low altitude.

 TODO:
-- Better waves: In the arcade, each wave has 3 distinct phases.
-Usually there is a lot of missiles at once, then a pause, then another large attack, then a smaller random attack.
-In this version, the wave is mostly random the whole time but a specific number of missiles occur in each wave.
 - Don't destroy more than 3 cities per wave.
 This is related to the previous point, because each sub-wave only should attack up to 3 cities.
 It isn't correct to just attach 3 cities for the entire wave, players would notice that and tend to only defend 3 cities.